jnozzi/cocoadev.com/markdown/NSConditionLockMultiJobExample.md

-This is an example of use for an General/NSConditionLock, that came from discussion General/ExitMainThreadWithAnEmptyWhileLoop.
+This is an example of use for an NSConditionLock, that came from discussion ExitMainThreadWithAnEmptyWhileLoop.

-The class General/MultiJob starts with an array of jobs, where a job is simply some calculation one can start with     [job runJob], each job being completely independent of the others.
+The class MultiJob starts with an array of jobs, where a job is simply some calculation one can start with     [job runJob], each job being completely independent of the others.
 To take advantage of multiple processor, these jobs could be run in separate threads.
 No fancy multithreading here, just the main thread, plus (n-1) secondary threads, all running these jobs one after the other, getting the next job from a common queue.

-The number of threads running the jobs is actually stored in the     condition of an     General/NSConditionLock named threadLock.
+The number of threads running the jobs is actually stored in the     condition of an     NSConditionLock named threadLock.
 Before starting the jobs, the condition is set to the number of threads with the code      [threadLock lock]; [threadLock unlockWithCondition:threadCount]; .
 When a thread is done, it decrements the condition value with a      [threadLock lock];[threadLock unlockWithCondition: ([threadLock condition] - 1) ];.
 Finally, when the main thread is done runnning the jobs, it waits for the other threads to finish with a      [threadLock lockWhenCondition:0]; [threadLock unlock];.

 Here is the code